 Overall Description:

 RAN3 agreed to support a more robust mobility function in NG-RAN via reporting failure events observed during successful handovers.
 The NG-RAN node is able to analyze whether its mobility configuration needs adjustment based on successful handover report.
+The suggested parameters and the triggering condition for the UE reporting is captured in TR37.816 5.3.2.5.
 The details of the solution parts involving UE behavior pending to RAN2 analysis including:

 Information collected and signaled by a UE to the NG-RAN as a Successful Handover Report.